sandsmark/freeaoe/README.md

     - players-stance
  - Angle of arrows
  - Arrows stuck in the ground
+ - Upscale shaders (WIP in the `martin/lolshaders` branch)
+ - MIDI support, for music in the trial versions (WIP in the `martin/midi` branch)
+ - Video support, intro videos etc. (WIP in the `martin/video` branch)

 Wishlist/low priority:
  - Proper support for new terrain graphics (Rise of the Rajas stopped shipping the old ones).